-Normally all applications for the doctoral program must be received by the Registrar by February 1.
-The Registrar will send the application to the Director of Doctoral Studies, who will present the application to the Doctoral Studies Committee for a decision.
+Applications for the doctoral program should be received by the Registrar by February 1.
+The Registrar will send the applications to the Director of Doctoral Studies, who will present the applications to the Doctoral Studies Committee for preliminary acceptance.

 1. An applicant having taken the four-year course in Dallas Theological Seminary with the degree of Master of Theology must meet the following requirements: